jmonti-gh/Ideas/README.md

 # Projects
-- Lista y máximo detalle posible de projectos hechos y por realizar
+- List and maximum possible detail of completed and pending projects

 ## 1.- Own Package
-- Librería (package) totalmente propio con módulos con utilidades interesantes para JM
+- Fully proprietary library (package) with modules containing interesting utilities for JM
-- jm_utils con montón de módulos
+- jm_utils with tons of modules

 ### 1.1- Own Package - passmgrcore
-- Núcleo para administrador de credenciales encriptadas con pandas
+- Core for managing encrypted credentials with pandas
 - imports jm.passmgrcore as pmc

 ## 2.- Inspect DB - TO-DO
-- Básicamente inspeccionar DBs deconocidas
+- Basically, inspect unknown DBs
-- De esto no hay NADA, de modo que lo propuesto se va a ir reestructurando known DB, Known Table, Search Field ... etc.. etc...
+- There's NOTHING to it, so the proposed approach will be restructured: known DB, known table, search field, etc.

-### 2.1- Inspect DB - known Table
+### 2.1- Inspect DB - known table
-- Inspeccionar la estructura (esquema) de una tabla para conocer qué campos tiene y de qué
+- Inspect the structure (schema) of a table to find out what fields it has and what they represent.

 ### 2.2 Inspect DB - Search Field
-- Buscar un campo conociendo únicamente el nombre del campo en una DB totalmente desconocida
+- Search for a field knowing only the field name in a completely unknown DB.

 ## 3.- Queries to CSV